tamarin-prover/tamarin-prover/manual/src/012_limitations.md

 In contrast to the trace mode, which is sound and complete, the observational equivalence mode currently only (soundly) approximates observational equivalence by requiring a strict one-to-one mapping between rules, which is too strict for some applications.
-Moreover, the support of axioms in this mode is rather limited.
+Moreover, the support of restrictions in this mode is rather limited.

 <!--